Liepmann History in the Alter St.-Matthäus Kirchhof

 Below the plaques for Julius and Anna we found one for Herr Doktor Gottfried, who was apparently the director of a district court and judicial council:

 We also found a grave not listed on the Find A Grave pages that sparked our expedition: Karl Liepmann, apparently a farmer.
 The inscription is quite stylized; my transliteration is "I love you forever and ever" but I have been told that it translates more to "I have always loved you" and that its antiquated style marks it almost certainly as a reference to Jeremiah 31:3; "Thus, it does not evoke the association of surviving relatives mourning, but of an affirmation of trust in the love of the Lord towards the deceased."

 We were also surprised to find a gravestone for the Glagow family, which married into the Liepmann clan via Lilly.
 Unfortunately I have only mediocre photos:

 + 16 Dez 1940

 + 27 Jul 1987

 * 26 Jun 1925

 Note: "geb." is short for "geboren", German for "born".
 It is used here to denote a maiden name, like we use "née" in English.

 Our visit was even nicer than we expected.
-As a rule, German cemeteries are a cut above American ones—German gravesites are rented instead of bought, which helps create a culture where graves are actively visited and tended by living family—but Alter St.-Matthäus Kirchhof is a gem even among Berlin cemeteries.
+As a rule, German cemeteries are a cut above American ones — German gravesites are rented instead of bought, which helps create a culture where graves are actively visited and tended by living family — but Alter St.-Matthäus Kirchhof is a gem even among Berlin cemeteries.
 The Brothers Grimm, of the famed fairy tales, are buried there.
 There is a grave for a German officer who tried to assassinate Hitler.
-The church cafe (also common in German cemeteries) is particularly charming in a cozy way.
+The church cafe (another common sight in German cemeteries) is particularly charming in a cozy way.
 It's just a lovely Kirchhof.